MedRouini/beemo/README.md

 - **.gitignore**: This file specifies the files and directories that should be ignored by Git.
 It helps prevent certain files from being tracked by version control.

-- **README.md**: This file contains information about the project, including an overview, installation instructions, and more.

 - **app.py**: This is the main application file where the Flask web application is created and run.
 It contains the core logic and routes for the application.

 - **requirements.txt**: This file lists the Python dependencies required for the project.
 It allows for easy installation of necessary packages using `pip`.